ramontayag/investment-thesis/README.md

 Questions:
 - What are the tax implications, since this is a Philippine instrument?
 Probably subject to 20% capital gains tax.

+### Private Equity

+These are like mutual funds but for private companies.
+Higher buy-in.
+Look into this more when more funds to spare.

 ### Bitcoin

-Though bitcoin is a non-yielding asset, in the world of negative interest rates and central bank policies of flooding the economy with money, having a hard-capped supply (only 21 million bitcoins will exist, ever), immutable, global (fairly liquid in many markets), and decentralized (no one controls it, censorship-resistant) store of value is increasingly being perceived as an insurance policy against inflation (or credit deflation if you will).
+Though bitcoin is a non-yielding asset, in the world of negative interest rates and central bank policies of flooding the economy with money, having a hard-capped supply (only 21 million bitcoins will exist, ever), immutable (your balance can't be changed like a bank can change your account balace), global (fairly liquid in many markets), and decentralized (no one controls it, censorship-resistant) store of value is increasingly being perceived as an insurance policy against inflation (or credit deflation if you will).

 I'm bullish on bitcoin in the short term, and and in the long term.
 I owe you an explanation here, and I will put it on a [separate document](bitcoin.md).